Is Your Cat or Dog Losing Hair?

 Bacterial skin infections usually occur when your pet scratches and breaks the skin allowing bacteria to infect the wound.
 Hot spots occur when the pet starts licking and chewing on the irritated area creating an open wound.
 The skin loses hair and and the repeated licking and chewing causes it to become red and inflamed.
 Hot spots are painful and can spread quickly so if you notice one, please take your pet to the veterinarian right away.

 The most common type of fungal infection is yeast (candida) and you may notice your dog scratching, biting, shaking their head, licking the genitals constantly or an odor (even after a bath).
 Dogs with yeast infections on the skin typically have chronic ear infections too.

 Immune support supplements for yeast and fungal infections:

 Power Probiotic The best probiotic for pets!
 Backed by scientific research, this powerful multi-strain formula promotes the growth of friendly bacteria which are essential to a healthy immune system.
 Essential if your pet has taken antibiotics and steroids.
 The most basic supplement to use for any pets with hair loss, infections or allergies.
 Most pets love the taste too!

 K9 Yeast Defense along with the Power Probiotic kills off the yeast overgrowth while the Power Probiotic replenishes with healthy, friendly bacteria.
 This amazing formula helps prevent odor, ear infections and reduces chronic yeast overgrowth.
 Works best when used with NotaSAN.
 Say goodbye to yeast infections, smelly odor, genital licking and ear infections.
 K9 Yeast Defense is a staple for dog owners whose dogs start itching, licking and chewing with the warmer weather.

-3. Parasites: Infestations of parasites such as fleas, ticks, and mites can be a source of hair loss for your pet.
+Infestations of parasites such as fleas, ticks, and mites can be a reason why your cat or dog is losing hair.
 The hair loss might occur around the ears, eyes, abdomen, tail or back end, causing inflammation, itching, and redness.
 Parasites can cause a thin coat due to scratching and irritation of the skin.
 Working with your veterinarian to get rid of the parasites is the first step.